 One of the more unique attractions worth visiting in the area is the Nougat Factory about a kilometer outside of town.
 Great for picking up some freshly made, local confections.
 Alternatively, the World Tour Mini Golf course in the center of town offers some light-hearted fun for all ages.

-Argassi is the best place to stay if you want to stay near to Zakynthos Town but away from the city crowds, you want to enjoy the nightlife of the island but without the rowdy crush of Laganas, you are working with a smaller budget.
+Stay in Argassi if you want to stay near to Zakynthos Town but away from the city crowds, you want to enjoy the nightlife of the island but without the rowdy crush of Laganas;

-Best places to stay in Zakynthos in Argassi:🔍FIND MORE HOTELS IN ARGASSI
+Best places to stay in Zakynthos in Argassi:🔍MORE HOTEL DEALS IN ARGASSI

-6. Tsilivi and Planos, great base for family holiday
+6. Tsilivi, Planos – great base for family holiday

 Planos, or Tsilivi as it is also known, is another small beach resort popular with families.
 Situated just north of the capital city of Zakynthos Town, Planos is ideal for anyone who wants to stay near the convenience of the larger town, whilst also staying near to a good-sized beach, in a resort.

 Tsilivi beach is Blue Flag beach with shallow waters, safe for the children.
 The beach is a comfortable stretch of soft sand, serviced by several beach bars and cafes.
 Several companies offer water sports activities, and at the north end of the village, boats can be hired for personal use from the small marina to Blue Caves and Smugglers Cove.